NUISANCEMC/ProSelecta/README.md

 We have to manually specify functions that we would like to be exposed so that a correct header file can be generated. `pyProSelecta` is used to check that the functions exist in the snippet file and have the correct type and an error will be reported if problems are found.
 Not every function in the snippet file needs to be exposed - in fact, functions that do not have one of the allowed signatures cannot be exposed by `ProSelectaBuild.py`.

 The generated header file only depends on HepMC3, all dependence on the ProSelecta environment is fully encapsulated in the compiled library.
-Running `ProSelectaBuild.py example_build_manifest.yml`, which references the example snippet, [examples/example_MINERvA_PRL.129.021803.cxx](examples/example_MINERvA_PRL.129.021803.cxx), produces in the following generated header file.
+Running `ProSelectaBuild.py example_build_manifest.yml myproj`, which references the example snippet, [examples/example_MINERvA_PRL.129.021803.cxx](examples/example_MINERvA_PRL.129.021803.cxx), produces in the following generated header file.

 ```c++
 #include "HepMC3/GenEvent.h"